ucsf-wynton/wynton-website-hpc/docs/get-started/access-cluster.md

 Users on Linux and macOS have an SSH client built-in, which is available from the terminal as `ssh`.
 Users on Microsoft Windows 10 or newer also have a built-in SSH client, which is available from the command line as `ssh`.

 _Microsoft Windows 8 or older:_ If you are on Windows 8 or older, you do _not_ have a built-in SSH client.
-If so, we recommend to install the <a href="http://www.putty.org/">PuTTY</a> SSH client, which has slightly different command-line interface but it has full SSH support.
+If so, we recommend to install the [PuTTY] SSH client, which has slightly different command-line interface but it has full SSH support.
 Please consult the PuTTY documentation and user forums for further instructions.
-Another alternative, which some might find easier, is to connect to the cluster using the <a href="{{ 'howto/gui-x11fwd.html' | relative_url }}">X2Go</a> software.
+Another alternative, which some might find easier, is to connect to the cluster using the [X2Go] software.

 ## Instructions

 <div class="alert alert-info" role="alert" markdown="1">
-<strong>If this is the first time you access {{ site.cluster.name }} and you are outside of the UCSF network, we recommend that you first log onto the UCSF VPN before continuing below.</strong>  This avoids having to deal with {{ site.cluster.nickname }}'s two-factor authentication that is otherwise required when accessing the cluster from outside of the UCSF.
+**If this is the first time you access {{ site.cluster.name }} and you are outside of the UCSF network, we recommend that you first log onto the UCSF VPN before continuing below.**  This avoids having to deal with {{ site.cluster.nickname }}'s two-factor authentication that is otherwise required when accessing the cluster from outside of the UCSF.
 Note that this advice is just to get you started.
 In the long run, you do not want to be on the very bandwidth-limited UCSF VPN if you are transferring large amounts of files to and from Wynton to your local machine.
 </div>

 To log into the cluster, assuming your user name on {{ site.cluster.name }} is `alice` (case sensitive), do the following: